fengyuwu/RESTful-API/README.md

 https://localhost:7214/demo2-6

-Note: Ensure the CSV and JSON files are not opened by other programs when running the web app.
+Note: Ensure the CSV and JSON files are not opened by other programs when running the web app,

 Approach and Design Choices:
 ---------------

-To demonstrate functionality, additional API endpoints are exposed for demonstration purposes, whey will be removed when the product is ready to ship for security reasons.
+To demonstrate functionality, additional API endpoints are exposed for demonstration purposes, they will be removed when the product is ready to ship for security reasons.

 LINQ is chosen over Entity Framework for its efficiency with small datasets.
 However, for larger projects, Entity Framework would be preferable due to its object-based database access, saving development time.